Week 1: Project Management¶

 The meaning is that we changed the theme to material, which is a very nice theme we installed previously.

-As a result, you will find that our web page display has changed to this, with a different style compared to before.
+You will find that our web page display has changed to this, with a different style compared to before.

-3.3.3 Navigation Bar (Navigation) Settings¶
+3.3.3 Navigation Bar \(Navigation\) Settings¶

-Copy the following code tomkdocs.ymlfile
+Copy the following code to themkdocs\.ymlfile

 # 基础导航配置